 DBUPDGEN

-DBUPDGEN generates a Perl script that updates one or more subsystems in a database by comparing two SourceSafe versions of the subsystem(s) and includes all changed files in the update script.
+DBUPDGEN generates a Perl script that updates one or more subsystems in a database by comparing two different labels of the subsystem(s) in the version-control system and includes all changed files in the update script.
 If a file with a table has changed, DBUPDGEN generates SQL code to move data from the old definition of the table to the new definition.

 You can also feed DBUPDGEN a list of selected files, if you want to script to deploy a patch for a subsystem.

-DBUPDGEN can read the scripts it generates, and regenerate them while preserving manual changes you have made to the script.
+DBUPDGEN can read an existing update script and regenerate it with recent changes while preserving manual changes you have made to the script.

 To get an overview of the overall process where DBUPDGEN fits in, see the page Life-cycle of a database.